etnepres/trophymanager-super-voice-report/README.md

 ## How to install

-This script was made, and tested on **chrome**.
+This script was made, and tested on **chrome** and **firefox**.
 You can try install or using on other browsers but keep in mind its untested.

 ### Chrome